hydrogen602/compiler/README.md

 A few examples of the language can be found in `fib.idk`, `fibR.idk`, `test.idk`, and `test.old.idk`.

+Currently the language features functions, recursion, if, else, and while statements, and can print out string literals.
+The only type currently supported is integers.

 ## How to run

 Run `make` to compile the compiler